Protestant Cemetery, Rome: History

-Since the norms of the Catholic Church forbade burying on consecrated ground non-Catholics – including Protestants, Jews and Orthodox – as well as suicides and actors (these, after death, were "expelled" by the Christian community and buried outside the walls or at the extreme edge of the same).
-Burials occurred at night to avoid manifestations of religious fanaticism and to preserve the safety of those who participated in the funeral rites.
-An exception was made for Sir Walter Synod, who in 1821 managed to bury his daughter in broad daylight and, he was accompanied by a group of guards to be protected from incursions of fanatics.
+Since the norms of the Catholic Church forbade burying on consecrated ground non-Catholics – including Protestants, Jews and Orthodox – as well as suicides (these, after death, were "expelled" by the Christian community and buried outside the walls or at the extreme edge of the same). burials occurred at night to avoid manifestations of religious fanaticism and to preserve the safety of those who participated in the funeral rites.
+An exception was made for Sir Walter Synnot, who managed to bury his daughter in broad daylight in 1821; he was accompanied by a group of guards to be protected from incursions of fanatics.

 In the 18th and 19th centuries, the area of the non-Catholic cemetery was called "The meadows of the Roman people".
 It was an area of public property, where drovers used to graze the cattle, wine was kept in the cavities created in the so-called Monte dei Cocci, an artificial hill where the Romans went to have fun.
 The area was dominated by the Pyramid of Caius Cestius which for centuries was one of the most visited monuments of the city.
-It was the non-Catholics themselves who chose those places for their burials, and they were allowed by a decision of the Holy Office, which in 1671 consented that the "non-Catholic Lords" who died in the city were spared the shame of finding a burial together with prostitutes and sinners in the cemetery of the Muro Torto.
+It was the non-Catholics themselves who chose those places for their burials, and they were allowed by a decision of the Holy Office, which in 1671 consented that the "non-Catholic Messers" who died in the city were spared a burial in the shameful cemetery of Muro Torto.
 The first burial of a Protestant was that of a follower of the exiled King James VII and II, named William Arthur, who died in Rome where he had come to escape the repressions following the defeats of the Jacobites in Scotland.
-Other burials followed, which did not concern only courtiers of King Stuart, who in the meanwhile had settled in Rome.
+Other burials followed, which did not concern only courtiers of King James II, who in the meanwhile had settled in Rome.
 It is said that in 1732 the treasurer of the King of England, William Ellis, was buried at the foot of the Pyramid.
 By that time the area had acquired the status of a cemetery of the British, although the people buried there were not only from the United Kingdom.